Nai-Mean/Naimean_v4/Courtroom3.md

 Which wording best represents the accepted fact?

+Eligible wording candidates may originate from:

+* Witness Testimony
+* Stenographer Canon Candidates

 The Court does not rewrite findings.

-The Court selects from existing testimony.
+The Court selects from submitted wording candidates.

 The wording receiving the highest support becomes Canon wording.

 Tied wording selections are escalated to the Judge.

-⸻

-Canon Wording Evaluation

-Wording candidates are scored according to:

-Clinical Accuracy

-Safety Impact

-Actionability

-Clinical Relevance

-Clarity

-Efficiency

-The objective is to produce the most clinically useful wording rather than the most verbose wording.

 ⸻